tamimhasan404/tamimhasan404/README.md

 I have knowledge about Owasp Top 10 and other vulnerabilities.
 I have hands-on experience on Linux, Web, and other open-source tools like Burp suite, Owasp zap, Acunetix, Nessus, Nmap, Nikto, Fuff, and other open-source and custom tools.
 For finding security flaws I was acknowledged by many top organizations in the world like Nokia, Hp, Cisco, Nvidia, etc.

 I always try to keep myself up to date in this field.
-Besides all of this, I am working as a writer in InfoSec WriteUps Publication(largest InfoSec publication on Medium) and also working as a volunteer in Cyber Crime Awareness and Networking Society(CAN Society).
+Besides all of this, I am working as a writer in InfoSec WriteUps Publication(largest InfoSec publication on Medium).

 <img width="450" align="central" src="https://github.com/Ruhul12/Ruhul12/blob/main/gif/gif_code.gif">